philipturner/swift-xtb/README.md

   - Figure out exactly when it's written, then switch back to the previous directory afterward
   - Purge `gfnff_topo` and `gfnff_charges` from the NSTemporaryDirectory, so that every initialization of `xTB_Calculator` regenerates the GFN-FF parameters from scratch.
   - Make sure to use a cross-platform equivalent of NSTemporaryDirectory
+    - Get the xTB bindings working on Windows
 - Automatically set `OMP_STACKSIZE` and `OMP_NUM_THREADS` prior to invoking either GFN2-xTB or GFN-FF, in a testable manner.
 - Ensure all issues currently on the README are addressed.
 Then, proceed with intercepting linear algebra library calls.

+End goals:
+- Production-ready API an opt-in FP32 mode, on both macOS and Windows
+- Able to gather data about contributions to latency across a diverse set of environments, for the 3 diamond systems

 ## Current Documentation